maxschlachte/sumoAutomatedValetParking/docs/web/docs/Downloads.md

 !!! caution
     The available Windows binary packages may lag behind the [latest Git revision](https://github.com/eclipse/sumo/commits/main) due to being compiled only once per day (around midnight, Berlin time).

-# Older releases and alternative download
+# SUMO - Older releases and alternative download

-The [release directory](https://sumo.dlr.de/releases/) contains all release files since 1.2.0.
-Those and older releases can also be obtained via the [sourceforge download portal](https://sourceforge.net/projects/sumo/files/sumo/).
+All releases can also be obtained via the [sourceforge download portal](https://sourceforge.net/projects/sumo/files/sumo/).
-If you want to try out an older version you can also use the virtual environment approach ([explained above](#python_packages_virtual_environments)) with a fixed version, e.g.
+If you want to try out an older version you can also use the virtual environment approach (explained above) with a fixed version, e.g.
 `pip install eclipse-sumo=1.9.0` (works only for 1.8.0 and later).

 If you need a complete zipped snapshot of the repository (including tests) for an older version have a look at the tags in your